wfg/docker-openvpn-client/README.md

 ## What is this and what does it do?
 `yacht7/openvpn-client` is a containerized OpenVPN client.
 It has a kill switch built with `iptables` that kills Internet connectivity to the container if the VPN tunnel goes down for any reason.
 It also includes two types of proxy: HTTP (Tinyproxy) and SOCKS5 (Shadowsocks).
 These allow hosts and non-containerized applications to use the VPN without having to run VPN clients on every host.

-This image requires the user to supply the necessary OpenVPN configuration file(s).
+This image requires you to supply the necessary OpenVPN configuration file(s).
 Because of this, any VPN provider should work (however, if you find something that doesn't, please open an issue for it).

 ## Why?
-Having a containerized VPN client lets you easily choose exactly what you want to use the VPN at the Docker level instead of having to set up split tunnelling at the VPN level.
+Having a containerized VPN client lets you use container networking to easily choose which applications you want using the VPN instead of having to set up split tunnelling.
 It also keeps you from having to install an OpenVPN client on the underlying host.

 The idea for this image came from a similar project by [qdm12](https://github.com/qdm12) that has since evolved into something bigger and more complex than I wanted to use.
 I decided to dissect it and take it in my own direction.
 I plan to keep everything here well-documented because I want this to be a learning experience for both me and hopefully anyone else that uses it.